‘25% Off Every Book in our Grey Tuesday Sale - Use code 78um5n2m at Checkout’

 Description

 First paperback edition, first printing.
 Published by Penguin in London, 1948.
-This is a near fine copy.
-The soft cover is mostly clean throughout, despite some mild surface scratching present.
+This is a very good copy.
+The soft cover is mostly clean throughout, despite some mild surface scratching present and surface spotting.
 Both hinges are intact and tight, though appear in places irregular.
-There is a mild nick to the final page (225).
-The text blocks are free from foxing and markedly clean.
-The internals are free from previous owners ink and mostly untoned, despite the poor paperstock.
-Overall, this is a near fine copy.
+The text blocks are free from foxing, but browned.
+The internals are free from previous owners ink and mostly toned, due to the poor paperstock.
+Overall, this is a very good copy.

 It is the first novel to feature the character of Miss Marple and her village of St Mary Mead.
 This first look at St Mary Mead led a reviewer in 1990 to ask why these are called cosy mysteries: “Our first glimpse of St Mary Mead, a hotbed of burglary, impersonation, adultery and ultimately murder.
 What is it precisely that people find so cosy about such stories?”